xmtp/xmtp-dot-org/docs/integrations/uprofilecard.md

 # Profile Card Button

-The UProfileCard widget is a React component that showcases a profile with an image, name, description, and a call-to-action button to contact the person or company through various messaging apps.
+The `UProfileCard` widget showcases a profile with an image, name, description, and a call-to-action button to contact the person or company through xmtp.

 <div className="widget-container">
 <UProfileCard